thonny/thonny/thonny/plugins/help/modes.rst

 Simple mode
 -----------
-In this mode the menus are hidden and Variables view gets automatically opened.
+In this mode the menus are hidden, toolbar buttons have captions and Variables view gets automatically opened.
 Use a small link in the upper-right corner of the main window to return to regular mode.

 Expert mode